nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Mark
-The `Mark` command allows users to mark their tasks/deadlines/events as completed.
+The `mark` command allows users to mark their tasks/deadlines/events as completed.
 This removes the task from the tasks/deadlines/events field, and moves it into the Archive.
-The Mark command will not delete the task immediately.
-In the event that users want to unmark the task, users can do so due to using the Unmark Command.
+The `mark` command will not delete the task immediately.
+In the event that users want to unmark the task, users can do so due to using the `unmark` Command.

 ### Model component